Logging

 • span: (Optional) The duration of the span in milliseconds.

-Additionally, you can pass one or more Cause instances after the main message.
-These will provide further context under an additional cause information:
+For added context, you can also include one or more Cause instances in your logs, which provide detailed error information under an additional cause annotation:

 ts